zachwolek/url-shortener-ui/README.md

 A developer just left the company, and they started this front-end.
 Unfortunately, they didn't document their process or where they left off.

 - Read through the front-end code base.
 Take a look at what urls are currently stored in the server.
+- Fix any bugs/finish the unfinished functionality that are preventing the app from running.
 - Connect the front end to the back end.
 When the App loads, grab any existing urls on the server, and display them on the DOM.

 ### Iteration 2